admin-ch/CovidCertificate-Apidoc/README.md

 Mandatory data:
 - **medicinalProductCode**: name of the medicinal product as registered in the country.
   - Format: string.
-Possible static values:
+The value set is defined [here](https://github.com/admin-ch/CovidCertificate-Examples/blob/main/valuesets/vaccine-medicinal-product.json).
+The value of the code has to be sent to the API
-    - "68267" represented by "COVID-19 Vaccine Moderna" in the covide certificate
+  - Example: "EU/1/20/1507" for a "COVID-19 Vaccine Moderna" vaccine
-    - "68225" represented by "Comirnaty" in the covide certificate
-    - TBD
 - **numberOfDoses**: number in a series of doses.
   - Format: integer, range: from 1 to 9.
 - **totalNumberOfDoses**: total series of doses.